The Rule of 1,000 Hours in Retirement

 She works with clients to brainstorm how they want to spend their days.
 "Once they map out an ideal week or month, we can align the financial plan around it.
 When time, money and purpose are in sync, that’s when retirement feels truly fulfilling."

 Not all activities deliver the same benefits.
 A 2020 study identifies three clusters — physical, intellectual and social activities — that are linked to better mental and physical health outcomes later in life.
-Staying active, learning new skills and maintaining strong social connections can help retirees thrive far beyond just filling time.
+Staying active, learning new skills and maintaining strong social connections can help retirees thrive beyond simply filling time.

-That requires being intentional with how you use your time, says Jan Valecka, CFP® and principal of Valecka Wealth Management, who advises clients to dream five to 10 years ahead and budget for experiences like travel.
-“If they have the money set aside, they’re more likely to take the trip and not feel guilty about spending it.
-We spend a lot of time encouraging clients who have done a good job saving to enjoy their money, because either they’ll go first class — or their kids will.”
+That requires being intentional about how you use your time, says Jan Valecka, CFP® and principal of Valecka Wealth Management, who advises clients to dream five to 10 years ahead and budget for experiences like travel.
+"If they have the money set aside, they’re more likely to take the trip and not feel guilty about spending it.
+We spend a lot of time encouraging clients who have done a good job saving to enjoy their money, because either they’ll go first class — or their kids will."

 Laura also recommends writing down what the perfect retirement schedule looks like.
 "It helps people realize how much time they need to fill — and how quickly retirement can start to feel like a Groundhog Day scenario if they don’t plan."